Terms of Sales

 2. If you opt for Click & Collect in store

 2.1.
-If you choose a Click & Collect Order withdrawal from the Roanne or Renaison Stores
+If you choose to pick up your Click & Collect order at the Roanne or Renaison stores

-PRALUS ROANNE , a limited liability company with share capital of €600,000, whose registered office is located at 34 RUE GENERAL GIRAUD 42300 ROANNE, registered in the Roanne Trade and Companies Register under number 822 757 191, represented by François Pralus as Manager.
+PRALUS ROANNE , a limited liability company with a share capital of €600,000, whose registered office is located at 34 RUE GENERAL GIRAUD 42300 ROANNE, registered with the Trade and Companies Register of Roanne under number 822 757 191, represented by François Pralus as Manager.

 How to contact the Merchant: